Goobley/DexRT/status.md

 - [ ] Store rays per cascade pre-averaged (groups of 4) - should reduce bandwidth and storage requirements, but requires atomic operation
 - [x] Avoid local memory in dda ray traversal -- seems to be causing stalls
     - Implemented fully register-based approach using the switch/template method from nanovdb - big perf difference.
+- [ ] Full per-wavelength active set treatment.
+GPU benefits a lot more from this

 Notes